mobillium/Android-Guidelines/Networking.md

 	): BaseResponse
 	```

- -- And a BasketResult model class to use in the presentation layer.
+  -- We create anotBasketResult model class to use in the presentation layer.

  	```
 	class BasketResult(